Borgerod/kodehode_VisHvaDuKan/.github/instructions/instructions.instructions.md

 applyTo: "**"
 ---

-never add comments to the code.
+-   do not add comments to the code (enforce).